anuja-rahul/ping-pong-x86/README.md

-# Ping Pong NASM x86 🏓
+# Ping Pong Game x86 Assembly 🏓

-This project contains assembly code for a simple program written in NASM (Netwide Assembler).
-The program is designed to run in a 16-bit real mode environment and demonstrates basic graphics programming by drawing a square on the screen.
+This project contains assembly code for a simple ping pong game written in NASM (Netwide Assembler).
+The program is designed to run in a 16-bit real mode environment and demonstrates basic graphics programming by drawing paddles and a ball on the screen, handling keyboard input, and implementing game logic.

 ## Table of Contents